 What to consider beyond accuracy

 Install size: pdfmux core is ~20MB.
-Adding [tables] (Docling) adds ~500MB on first run. marker with PyTorch can exceed 2GB.
+Adding [tables] (Docling) adds ~500MB on first run. marker with PyTorch can exceed 2GB unpacked.
+In serverless environments (AWS Lambda, Cloud Run cold starts), the install size directly translates to cold-start latency.

-Cold start: Docling and marker load ML models on first invocation (30-60s). pdfmux with quality="fast" starts instantly.
+Cold start: Docling and marker load ML models on first invocation (30-60s). pdfmux with quality="fast" starts instantly because it falls through to PyMuPDF for digital pages and only loads the heavy models when classification flags a page as table-heavy or scanned.

-Output formats: pdfmux offers Markdown, JSON, CSV, and LLM-optimized output.
+Output formats: pdfmux offers Markdown, JSON, CSV, and an LLM-optimized output that strips boilerplate and normalizes headings.
 Most others only do Markdown or plain text.

 Error handling: pdfmux is the only tool with built-in page quality auditing and automatic re-extraction.
-Others fail silently on bad pages.
+Others fail silently on bad pages, which is the single most painful failure mode at scale — you don’t notice the broken pages until your downstream RAG retrieval starts returning gibberish.

 Quick start